 Not all entrepreneurs are qualified to apply for a business loan.
 Lenders tend to look at three critical elements in considering which ones are eligible for such credit.
 These include the following:

-- A business owner with an established business.
 Another factor that makes an entrepreneur eligible for a business loan is the business’ age.
 Obviously, a company that has been running for quite a while tends to be more established than newer ones.
 They are also likely to stay in business longer and know their way around the industry.
 Most lenders prefer a venture that has been in operation for at least two years and maintains an excellent overall performance.
 However, it is worth noting that even though your business reached the minimum age, other factors can still affect your eligibility, such as profit and success history.
 Lenders might consider this a high risk business loan and charge higher interest rates.

-- A business owner with consistent business revenue.
 It’s common knowledge that business with good revenue is more than likely to have an excellent reputation in the business world.
 Not only it shows how successful and stable your venture is but also your financial capability.
 This is another deciding factor for lenders when trying to determine whether you are qualified for a loan or not.
 Typically, they will take a good look at your revenue within a given period, either annually or monthly.
 Once they know how much money your venture is making, they can evaluate whether you are capable of paying back a loan on time or not.Bad Credit – Just because you have bad credit doesn’t mean lenders won’t give you a guaranteed loan.
 They will.
 It’s just a matter of finding the right lender and right type of loan.
 In most cases, you’ll need some type of collateral to give the lender.
 Don’t take the first loan a lender offers.
 Thoroughly research lenders, APR, disclosures and payment terms.

 Choosing the right business loan can be quite challenging.
 With tons of lenders out there, it’s easy to get overwhelmed with all the choices.
 However, obtaining a business loan doesn’t have to be complicated, especially if you know your way around the entire process.
 Check out some of the factors you have to consider in choosing the right business loan.